jonah-ramponi/ml-notes/content/posts/sliding_window_attention.md

 ![Sliding Window Attention Matrix](/img/sliding_window.png)

 This greatly reduces the cost of the computation of $Q \times K^T$, however, the original authors encountered a problem in training.
 The authors found that this approach is not flexible enough to learn to complete specific tasks.
-They solved this problem through the introduction of \textit{global attention}.
+They solved this problem through the introduction of *global attention*.
 This will give a few of our tokens some special properties: A token with a global attention attends to all other tokens in the sequence and all tokens in the sequence attend to every token with a global attention.

 The local attention (sliding window attention) is primarily used to build contextual representations, while the global attention allows the model to build full sequence representations for prediction.